Best Pop-Up Canopy For The Beach And Outdoors

 Floor Area: 100 sq. ft. ⸱ Height: 7 ft. ⸱ Weight: 13 lbs.

-The REI Co-Op SH is the most versatile model on our list.
-When not in use as a canopy, it can happily moonlight as a standard camping tent.
-Sure, you have to make an additional purchase to get the rain fly, but that’s far cheaper than buying a separate canopy and tent!
+The REI Co-Op SH is the most versatile pop-up canopy we tested.
+When not used as a canopy, it can happily moonlight as a standard camping tent.
+You’ll have to buy the separate rain fly, but that’s far cheaper than buying a separate canopy and tent!

 This model also has floor-to-ceiling bug netting, mesh doors, and a solid fabric perimeter that will keep creepy crawlies and airborne biters at bay.